HumanLearning2021/HumanLearningApp/summaries/sprint6.md

 ## Jaakik, Marouane

 ## Konrad, Jonas Franz
+This week I implemented caching and the ability to download databases.
+I had some trouble integrating dependency injection to write cleaner code but otherwise it went ok.

 ## Lachat, Niels Marco
 This week I started by merging a PR that cleaned the project hierarchy and renamed a few files to have a more coherent project hierarchy.